zegildo/francisdrake/README.md

 Catching the professors schedule at UFERSA is an annoying task.
 We should to stalk more than 750 personal links, copy and paste many detail over many semesters.
-To solve this I developed this web crawler that collect the historical class schedule for each UFERSA Professor during all his professor carrer.
+To solve this I developed this web crawler that collect the historical classes schedule for each UFERSA Professor during all his professor carrer.

 ## Get Data: